MadkaT182/DWI/README.md

 The DWI announcer (djDraftHorse) can be downloaded from here - http://www.mediafire.com/download/acci9j07971ifg6/DWI.rar

 Thanks to SimWolf for the original DWI, and to AJ187 from some metrics of his SM4 theme.
+Also to my friend Jose Varela for some graphics/coding help and ideas.